This mashed potatoes recipe makes a rich, velvety, yet healthy mash. This may seem impossible, but it isn’t.

 If you followed our recipe, but decided to reduce the number of potatoes, you might get a runny mash.
 But no worries, we’ll share a tip to fix that in just a minute.

-2. How Long to Boil Potatoes for Mashed
+2. How Long Do You Boil The Potatoes for This Recipe?

 We peeled and cut our potatoes into 1-inch chunks to help them cook evenly.
 They took 20 minutes to boil.